History of Olive Trees

-Many Olive trees in the groves around the Mediterranean are thought to be centuries old, with some trees up to 2000 years old.
+Many Olive trees in the groves around the Mediterranean are thought to be centuries old.
+Some olive trees up to 2000 years old.

-Olive oil has long been considered sacred and the Olive branch is often used to signify abundance, glory and peace.
+Olive oil has long been considered sacred.
+The Olive branch is often used to signify abundance, glory and peace.

 The Olive is often mentioned in the Bible and it was an olive leaf that a dove carried back to Noah on the Ark.
 The olive tree and olive oil are also mentioned in the Quran.